 Ms. Frosco has been a guest lecturer on copyright, licensing, corporate espionage and intellectual property litigation for Pace University Law School.
 She regularly presents to both lawyers and non-lawyers on intellectual property, cyber law, litigation and construction law and has been a guest columnist in the Westchester Business Journal concerning copyright.
 She is a National Institute of Trial Advocacy certificate recipient.

 Ms. Frosco is a Past President of the Women’s Bar Association of the State of New York, the state’s second largest bar association and a United Nations NGO.
-She is President of the Southern District of New York Chapter of the Federal Bar Association (FBA), a national association of attorneys and members of the Federal judiciary.
+She is a Past President of the Southern District of New York Chapter of the Federal Bar Association (FBA), a national association of attorneys and members of the Federal judiciary.
 She currently serves on the Executive Committee of New York State Bar Association’s Entertainment Arts and Sports Law (“EASL”) Section as Co-Chair of the Section’s Trademark & Copyright Committee.
 She also serves as Co-Chair of both the Intellectual Property and the Technology Committees of the Westchester Women’s Bar Association.
 Ms. Frosco is a Fellow of both the American Bar Association Foundation and the Foundation of the New York Bar Association.
 She serves on the governing Committee of the London-based Society of English and American Lawyers and is a member by invitation of the International Women’s Forum – United Kingdom chapter where she Co-Chairs the Arts and Cultural Affairs SIG.

 Ms. Frosco earned both J.D. and LL.M.
 (International & Comparative Law) degrees from Duke University School of Law and a B.A. degree from Boston College (History; concentration in Art History).
 She was Editor-In-Chief of the Duke International & Comparative Law Annual.
 She is admitted to practice in New York, California, New Jersey and Washington, D.C., as well as before the United States Supreme Court.